 Let me share a story with you.
-When I was a kid, I lived on an Air Force base in Limestone, ME.
+When I was a kid, I lived on an Air Force base in Limestone, Maine.
 People used to ask who my dad made mad enough to send us that far up, but so be it.

 After getting our bags into our rooms and chilling a bit, we decided we were going to walk to the Pizza Hut that we’d seen coming in.
 We didn’t have Pizza Hut near where we lived, so this was going to be a treat.
-As we were walking down the street, I happened to start looking at the cars as they were passing us by.
+As we were walking down the street, I happened to start looking at the cars as they were passing by.
 Each car had people, drivers and passengers, staring our way.
 Okay, staring at me.
-Some mouths dropped, some cars even slowed down some.
+Some mouths dropped, some cars even slowed down.
 The kids who were with me didn’t notice, but I did.

 When we walked into Pizza Hut, within seconds every single voice in the place stopped.
 That’s when my friends finally noticed something was going on, something they weren’t prepared for.
 The greeter literally ran over, big smile on his face, and escorted us to a table.
 Once we were seated, my friends finally noticed everyone looking at our table, and it took them a couple of minutes to realize that people were looking at me.
-Actually, they probably figured it out when people started coming to the table and asking if they could shake my hand.
-Yup, I was a regular celebrity. 🙂
+Actually, they probably figured it out when people started coming to the table and asking if they could shake my hand.I was a regular celebrity. 🙂

 My teammates were slightly unnerved, but I wasn’t; not yet anyway.
 I’m not sure why, but in a way I had been expecting something to happen.
 I was more prepared for negative things, though, nothing quite as positive as this experience was.
-We ended up getting our meal for free; hey, you take it when you can get it.
+We ended up getting our meal for free; you take it when you can get it.

 The next day at the bowling alley was quite an experience, and now I was unnerved.
 Word had gotten out around town, and people were crowded into the bowling alley when we arrived, mainly looking to see me.